eXascaleInfolab/TSM-Bench/README.md

  <!---
  ###  Data Loading Performance

-- To reproduce the data loading times of all systems (column 1 of Table 3):
+- To compute the data loading times of all systems (column 1 of Table 3):

     ```bash
     cd systems